leverdeterre/iAppInfos/README.md

 ```
 ## WS / Token configuration

-Your datasource can optionally implement this 2 methods to help the AppInformations Manager to find this 2 values.
+Your datasource can optionally implements this 2 methods to help the Manager to find this 2 values.

 + getWSConfigurationForAppVersionManager
 + getpushTokenForAppVersionManager